vain0x/milone-lang/docs/refs/discriminated_union_types.md

 (The runtime representation of discriminated union types is unlikely stabilized.
 FFI codes shouldn't rely on the layout.)

 Currently, discriminated union type is converted to a struct.
-It consists of a pair of tag and payload.
-Tag is an enum of discriminants.
-Payload is (an anonymous union of) pointer to payload type.
+It consists of a pair of discriminant and payload.
+Discriminant type is an enum of discriminant.
+Payload type is (an anonymous union of) pointer to type of its actual payload.

 Example: